yzhao062/combo/docs/index.rst

 **combo** is a comprehensive Python toolbox for **combining machine learning (ML) models and scores**.
 **Model combination** can be considered as a subtask of `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, and has been widely used in real-world tasks and data science competitions like Kaggle :cite:`a-bell2007lessons`.
+**combo** has been used/introduced in various research works since its inception :cite:`a-zhao2019pyod,a-raschka2020machine`.

 **combo** library supports the combination of models and score from key ML libraries such as `scikit-learn <https://scikit-learn.org/stable/index.html>`_,